pruthviraj-developer/frontend-crm-projects-react/packages/icons/README.md

 ## Commands

-TSDX scaffolds Icon library inside `/src`
+To run/debug  Icon library

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run below in one terminal:

 ```bash
 yarn start